Ruchita-0310/pan-genomics/genra_of_interest.md

 Roary outputs:
 1. summary_statistics.txt: Number of genes in the core and accessory.
 2. gene_presence_absence.csv: gene presence and absence spreadsheet lists each gene and which samples it is present in.
 3. core_gene_alignment.aln: use this file to create a tree file.
-Generating a tree file
+To generating a tree file
 ```
 iqtree -s core_gene_alignment.aln
 ```